9664250/TeamSparkleRocket/README.md

 Plan for rocket: We need a rocket spring and we'll either buy a rocket off of Amazon or make one out of paper or another easy material.

+### 10/10/25

+Updates:
+* Robot's automated code is functional; but not optimal.
+Spark leans heavily to the right side due to its added weight on the right wheel.
+CJ will fix by changing the motor's code.
+* Spark can grab the donut with its makeshift wheel.
+That code part is working completely correctly.
+*